Philosophy

 Every decision that we make at Marigold has the children at the center.
 We encourage new ideas and allow the children to express themselves in a supportive way.
 Our learner centered approach to education nurtures children who are more confident, are better able to articulate their thoughts and opinions, are better leaders, and find joy through educating themselves.

-Lead Teachers are very tuned into their students’ needs and at times may create a “Learning Adventure” if a child needs a bit of extra support to level up in academics.
+Lead Teachers are very tuned into their students’ needs and at times may create a “Learning Adventure” if a child needs a bit of extra support to level up or find new challenges in academics.
 Learning Adventures provide students with consistent one-on-one time and attention with our educators to focus and practice with academic fundamentals, assisting them to progress with confidence.

 Children’s voices are meant to be heard and we empower students to speak up when they need to say something.
 Students are also provided with the opportunity to give feedback and offer solutions for areas or actions within the school that need attention.
 During “Community Meetings”, held once a week, children discuss topics that parents, teachers, or the children themselves have been noticing.
 An issue is brought to the forum and the children discuss as a community how to collectively solve it - proposing ideas, new agreements, or solutions.
 This Montessori based approach allows children to have a voice in their learning environment and gives them accountability in creating new agreements for the community.